-TRANSFER OUT OF DISTRICT
+TRANSFER OUT OF THE DISTRICT

-If a student plans to transfer from the District, the parent must notify the Principal.
-The District will disenroll a student upon receipt of either written notice from a parent/guardian of intent to withdraw or a records request from another school, consistent with Board Policy 5303.
-Parents are encouraged to contact school office for specific details.
-School officials, when transferring student records, are required to transmit disciplinary records including suspension and expulsion actions against the student.
-If at the time of receipt of a notice of disenrollment there are pending disciplinary proceedings against the student involving potential suspension or expulsion, the District may elect to complete those proceedings.
+If a student plans to transfer from Gull Lake Middle School, the parent or guardian must notify the Principal in writing the intent to transfer.
+The District will disenroll a student upon receipt of either written notice from a parent/guardian of intent to withdraw or a records request from another school.
+Parents are encouraged to contact Gull Lake Middle School for specific details.